 Combine honey with ice and you get a clumpy mess in the mixing tin, but thin the honey out with hot water and you get this sultry syrup.
 Try it in an Airmail or the Tequila-Sage Smash.

 Don’t confuse agave nectar with agave syrup—the nectar is the agave-based sweetener in its concentrated, right-from-the-bottle form, while the syrup dilutes the nectar into this cocktail-friendly mixer.
-Try it in the Trinidadian Punch or this Watermelon-Cucumber Margarita.
+Try it in the Trinidadian Punch or this Avocado Margarita.

 Brown Sugar Syrup